 the --help

-output of a command and produces completions.
-This Emacs 29
+output of a command and produces completions for command line

 Pcomplete has a few bugs on Emacs 28 and older.
 We can work around the issues with the Cape library (Completion at point extensions).
 Cape provides wrappers which sanitize the Pcomplete function.
-If you use Emacs 28 or older installing these advices is recommended such that Pcomplete works properly.
-On Emacs 29 the advices should not be necessary anymore, since most of the relevant bugs have been fixed.
-I therefore recommend to remove the advices on Emacs 29 and eventually report any remaining Pcomplete issues upstream, such that they can be fixed.
+On Emacs 29 the advices should not be necessary anymore, since most relevant bugs have been fixed.
+In case you discover any remaining Pcomplete issues, please report them upstream.

-Next: TAB-only completion, Previous: Completing in the Eshell or Shell, Up: Installation and Configuration [Contents]
+Next: TAB-only completion, Previous: Completing in the Eshell or Shell, Up: Configuration [Contents]

 Orderless is an advanced completion style that supports multi-component search filters separated by a configurable character (space, by default).
 Normally, entering characters like space which lie outside the completion region boundaries (words, typically) causes Corfu to quit.
 This behavior is helpful with auto-completion, which may pop-up when not desired, e.g. on entering a new variable name.
 Just keep typing and Corfu will get out of the way.